secretstartups/handbook/total-rewards/benefits/general-and-entity-benefits/inc-benefits-us/index.html.md

        - How is the employee paid?
 Add hourly rate if team member is getting paid per hour.
 If not, add the annual salary next to "Salaried"
        - Does the employee eceive other work related income?
 Add the annual commission amount if team member receives variable pay.
        - Is the employee currently receiving or eligible for any other income benefits?
 Leave blank
-    - Final Signature and Certification*: Stage for signatures via HelloSign
+    - Final Signature and Certification: Stage for signatures via HelloSign

 ### Payroll Processing During Parental Leave